fabric/fabric/sites/docs/upgrading.rst

-      - All command execution is now unified; all three functions (now methods on `.Connection`, though ``local`` is also available as `invoke.run` for standalone use) have the same underlying protocol and logic (the `.Runner` class hierarchy), with only low-level details like process creation and pipe consumption differing.
+      - All command execution is now unified; all three functions (now methods on `.Connection`, though ``local`` is also available as `invoke.run` for standalone use) have the same underlying protocol and logic (the `~invoke.runners.Runner` class hierarchy), with only low-level details like process creation and pipe consumption differing.

         For example, in v1 ``local`` required you to choose between displaying and capturing subprocess output; v2's is like ``run`` and does both at